-• Each tablespace consists of one or more data files, which conform to the operating system in which Oracle Database is running.

-- The data for a database is collectively stored in the data files located in each tablespace of the database. - A segment can span one or more data files, but it cannot span multiple tablespaces. - A database must have the SYSTEM and SYSAUX tablespaces.
+- Each tablespace consists of one or more data files, which conform to the operating system in which Oracle Database is running. - The data for a database is collectively stored in the data files located in each tablespace of the database. - A segment can span one or more data files, but it cannot span multiple tablespaces. - A CDB must have the SYSTEM and SYSAUX tablespaces.
+Each PDB within a CDB has its own SYSTEM and SYSAUX tablespaces.
 Oracle Database automatically allocates the first data files of any database for the SYSTEM tablespace during database creation.